 The good news?
-There are over 3.5 million breast cancer survivors in the United States and death rates from breast cancer have been declining since about 1990.
-This decline is due in part to better screening, early detection and increased awareness.
+There are over 3.8 million breast cancer survivors in the United States, and death rates from breast cancer have declined since about 1990.
+This decline is partly due to better screening, early detection, and increased awareness.

-To do our part in continuing this trend, we’re sharing three things you can do during October to protect your breast health:
+To do our part in continuing this trend, we’re sharing three things you can do to protect your breast health:

 - Talk to your parents, sisters, brothers, children, grandparents, aunts, uncles, nieces and nephews.
-If any had cancer, list at what age he or she was diagnosed.
+If any had cancer, list the age at which he or she was diagnosed.
 For any that have died (of any cause), list their age at time of death and cause of death.

-- Update the health history on a regular basis and let your doctor know about any new cases of cancer (of any type) within the family.
+- Update the health history regularly and inform your doctor about any new cancer cases (of any type) within the family.

-Whether you’re scheduling a breast cancer screening, seeking advice on cancer prevention or living with a cancer diagnosis, the Center for Breast Health offers complete services for breast health at one convenient location.
+Whether you’re scheduling a breast cancer screening, seeking advice on cancer prevention, or living with a cancer diagnosis, the Center for Breast Health offers complete services for your breast health at one convenient location.
 Call 423-778-PINK to schedule your mammogram or learn more at the Center for Breast Health.